Applications are reviewed as they are received throughout the admissions cycle. For best consideration, apply by February 1, 2026.

 Individual applicants with two or more interviewers

-The College's interview process begins with the applicant being extended an invitation to interview based of program admission criteria.
+The College's interview process begins with the applicant being extended an invitation to interview based on program admission criteria.
 The applicants are administered an assessment before the interview.
-The Admission committee which consists of faculty and staff conducts interviews using a scoring rubric designed by the committee.
+The Admission committee which consists of faculty, staff and students conduct interviews using a scoring rubric designed by the committee.

 Accepted Applicants